GabrieleNunez/Crawler.py/README.md

 This script is still *_in_development_* and *_should_* not be used yet.

 ## TODO
 * Make it more advanced.
-Get image urls
+    * Scan document for key words
-* Document better
+* Document better (Edit: Getting there)
-* Refactor out to seperate modules for code clarity
+* ~Refactor out to separate modules for code clarity~
-* I'm sure this list will go

-## known Bugs
+## Known Bugs
+* Actually visits page, meaning if its get a link to a file it will try to scan the file
+* Recursion limit is reached easily
+     * Solution might be to once it reaches limit to simply kill the script and let the system reclaim the memory
-* Malform url's will trip the script up and potentially cause an early stop
+	 * Then start the script back up where it left off
+* RAM hog